 What is a bristle worm?

 A bristle worm is a nocturnal, segmented worm from the family polychaete, which means ‘many hairs’ in Latin.
 One glance at these critters and you’ll know where the scientists who discovered them came up with their name.
 Most of the bristle worms you will find in a saltwater reef aquarium are scavengers.
-Most of us will happily pay good money to add a cleanup crew to our reef tanks, but we often raise an eyebrow in suspicion at the lowly (and generally unattractive) bristle worm–the hard working hitchhiker that cleans up the detritus in our tanks but gets no respect.
+Most of us will happily pay good money to add a cleanup crew to our reef tanks, but we often raise an eyebrow in suspicion at the lowly (and generally unattractive) bristle worm–the hard working hitchhiker that cleans up the detritus in our tanks to help keep your aquarium water pristine but gets no respect.

 Where do bristle worms come from?